ULL-MII-SYTWS/generators-template/README.md

 Read, reproduce and understand the examples, exercises, ideas and concepts introduced in the chapter [Generators](https://javascript.info/generators) of the [The Modern JavaScript Tutorial book](https://javascript.info/).
-See the lab [generators](https://ull-mii-sytws.github.io/practicas/generators.html) for the full description.
+See the lab [generators](https://ull-mii-sytws.github.io/practicas/generators.html) for the full description of what to do.

+Fill the dots and the missing code.

 ### Ejemplo 1: Generator Functions